kippdata/silo/_posts/2014-09-16-Setting_Up_PoweSchool_on_SQL_Server.md

 ## Get Oracle Client software

-You needd to install the correct Oracle drivers.
+You need to install the correct Oracle drivers.
 You want the latest version of the Oracle Data Access Components (ODAC), and you want the XCopy deployment.
 They are available here:

 [64-bit Oracle Data Access Components (ODAC) Downloads](http://www.oracle.com/technetwork/database/windows/downloads/index-090165.html)